 Building successful impact ventures

-The one-week programme combines cutting-edge theory and practice integrated with the deep academic knowledge of INSEAD faculty and insights from expert practitioners.
-It focuses on the business skills and frameworks that will help entrepreneurs, intrapreneurs and investors grow their ventures to scale and maximise their impact.
-The discussion of case studies, many of which have been developed by INSEAD faculty, provides a platform to analyse the uniquely complex issues and challenges impact business leaders face.
+ISEP creates a unique opportunity to focus on the business skills and frameworks that enable entrepreneurs and intrapreneurs to build support among stakeholders and attract the investors needed to grow ventures to scale and maximise impact.
+Case studies, many developed by INSEAD faculty, provide a platform to analyse the uniquely complex issues and challenges faced by impact business leaders.

 How you benefit

 - Understand your impact.
 Examine the role that impact venture leaders seek to play in their business and society and the key challenges that they face

 - Develop your leadership and management skills.
 Build leadership and organisational skills to manage a growing social enterprise or impact venture

 - Strengthen your tool kit.
 Apply business tools to empower communities and leverage markets to achieve sustainability and social impact